xMazzmax/coiffeur-seren/README.md

 Link to the legal page
 "Legal"

+**Legal page:**
+I used a template for this content and simply made some adjustments.

+Page heading: "Legal information"

+Rest of the text:
+"Company details

+[client's full name]
+[location of the business]
+[client's email]
+[business phone number]
+[business id]

+Copyright

+The copyright for all text content and the code of this website is held by Maximiliano Ely Mazzola.
+The copyright for all images is held by [my client's name]. © 2024.

+Disclaimer

+All texts and links have been carefully reviewed and are continuously updated.
+We strive to provide accurate and complete information on this website; however, we assume no responsibility, guarantees, or liability for the accuracy, completeness, or timeliness of the information provided on this website.
+We reserve the right to change the information on this website at any time without prior notice, and we are not obligated to update the information contained herein.

+Should any individual provisions or phrases of this disclaimer be or become ineffective, the remaining provisions and their validity shall not be affected.

+Privacy Policy

+The use of the contact data published in this website for advertising purposes by third parties is hereby expressly rejected.
+The operator expressly reserves the right to take legal action in the case of unsolicited advertising or informational materials."

 ## 👨‍💻 Coding

 > [_"Everybody should learn to program a computer ... because it teaches you how to think"_ ― Steve Jobs](https://youtube.com/shorts/esvgwME4NyI?si=gaXUJDlGYpfXsM83)